 13.2 Directors' remuneration

-Under the Companies Act 2006 we are also required to report if in our opinion certain disclosures of directors' remuneration have not been made.
+Under the terms of our engagement letter we are also required to report if in our opinion certain disclosures of directors' remuneration have not been made.

 We have nothing to report in respect of this matter.